 These techniques allow park biologist to estimate the total amount of salmon in the river and can also determine how effective their recovery strategies are.

-Isn’t it time you looked into what Parks Canada has on tap for 2017?
+Isn’t it time you looked into what Parks Canada has on tap for the future?

 For a comfortable camping experience for two, try a Double-Tent, which is a smaller interior tent inside a larger one.